Ahhh, travel. Just the thought of jet-setting to a tropical paradise can turn a gloomy day into a joyful one.

-But, it’s our belief that for travel reward credit card beginners, that it makes sense to stick to some of the pieces of plastic that we’ve mentioned above because they offer the most flexibility when it comes to earning and redeeming those perks across a wide range of travel providers.
+Still, it’s our belief that for travel reward credit card beginners, it makes sense to stick to some of the pieces of plastic that we’ve mentioned above because they offer the most flexibility when it comes to earning and redeeming those perks across a wide range of travel providers.

-Important Caveats Before You Apply For a Travel Reward Credit Card
+Important Caveats Before Beginners Apply For a Travel Reward Credit Card

 These travel cards can be a boon for your ability to see the world while paying less money.
 But here are the rules you’ll want to abide by before you start applying willy nilly.

 - Read the fine print.
 There are minimum spend limits on many of these cards in order to get the headline sign-up bonus.
 If you can’t spend that much money in the allotted time, don’t apply for the card.
 Running the math on the likely benefits you’ll receive based on how you spend before you sign up for one of these cards would be wise.

 - Don’t spend extra just to accrue points.
 If getting one of these cards is going to cause you to spend more than you should, don’t do it.
 We don’t want you to buy things that you don’t need just to bank points for future travel.
 That’s like cutting off your nose to spite your face!